fragaria/karmen/docs/source/installation.rst

    cd /home/pi/karmen/ && BASE_HOST=<public-ip-address> ./run-karmen.sh

 You should also keep your installation :ref:`up to date <updating>` at all times.

+After the installation is ready, you can proceed with your :ref:`first run <firstrun>`.

 .. note::